Last Days of Animal Man (2009-2010)

 James Robinson [w], Daniel Sampere, Miguel Sepulveda [p]

-Buddy appears in one panel, being kicked by Jesse Quick.
+Buddy appears in a panel fighting Jesse Quick.

 Justice League of America (2006) #59